Did you know that fifty-one percent of American families qualify for free and reduced-price school meals? It’s true!

 Benefits of Applying for Free and Reduced Price School Meals

-You may have already heard the news: recently, the USDA announced that, because of the Covid-19 pandemic, they’d be offering free meals to all students enrolled in public schools!
+You may have already heard the news: recently, the USDA announced that because of the Covid-19 pandemic, they’d be offering free meals to all students enrolled in public schools!
 All students will enjoy complimentary meals twice a day for the rest of the 2021-2022 school year.

-While this fantastic benefit may appear to be an excuse to get out of all that paperwork, in reality, the free and reduced-price school meals program has more to offer your child than food alone.
+In addition, the free and reduced-price school meals program has more to offer your child than food alone.

 Free ACT Waivers